 - Aliskiren or angiotensin-converting enzyme (ACE) inhibitors (eg, ramipril) because the risk of certain side effects (eg, kidney problems, high blood potassium levels, low blood pressure) may be increased

-- Adrenocorticotropic hormone (ACTH), azole antifungals (eg, itraconazole), barbiturates (eg, phenobarbital), conivaptan, corticosteroids (eg, prednisone), diuretics (eg, furosemide), narcotic pain relievers (eg, morphine), protease inhibitors (eg, ritonavir, telaprevir), sildenafil, or other medicines for high blood pressure because they may increase the risk of Tribenzor's side effects
+- Adrenocorticotropic hormone (ACTH), azole antifungals (eg, itraconazole), barbiturates (eg, phenobarbital), conivaptan, corticosteroids (eg, prednisone), diuretics (eg, furosemide), macrolide antibiotics (eg, clarithromycin), narcotic pain relievers (eg, morphine), protease inhibitors (eg, ritonavir, telaprevir), sildenafil, or other medicines for high blood pressure because they may increase the risk of Tribenzor's side effects

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, celecoxib, ibuprofen) because they may decrease Tribenzor's effectiveness and the risk of serious kidney problems may be increased

-- Diazoxide, lithium, or simvastatin because the risk of their side effects and toxic effects may be increased by Tribenzor
+- Diazoxide, lithium, simvastatin, or tacrolimus because the risk of their side effects and toxic effects may be increased by Tribenzor

 - Insulin or other diabetes medicines (eg, glipizide, metformin) because their effectiveness may be decreased by Tribenzor

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Tribenzor may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Tribenzor as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.